 Discovered in the early 1970’s, this proteolytic enzyme was isolated from the Serratia species of bacteria located in the intestines of silkworms.
-Serrapeptase, also called serratiopeptidase, is truly a superior enzyme that provides strong, healthful properties.
-Today Serrapeptase is used all over Europe and Asia in clinical settings.
-It has the ability to break down non-living tissue in the body.
+Serrapeptase, also called serratiopeptidase, is a superior enzyme that provides strong, healthful properties.
+Today serrapeptase is used all over Europe and Asia in clinical settings.
+It can break down non-living tissue in the body.

 How Does Serrapeptase Work?

 Health Benefits of Serrapeptase

-Dr. Nieper found that Serrapeptase could dissolve blood clots and reduce varicose veins.
-Other studies from Germany have found that serrapeptase could effectively remove atherosclerotic plaque without hurting any of the healthy cells along the arterial wall.
+Dr. Nieper found that serrapeptase promoted normal blood clotting and reduced the appearance of varicose veins.
+Other studies found that serrapeptase effectively removes atherosclerotic plaque without hurting any of the healthy cells along the arterial wall.